lutzky/TransportDroidIL/README.md

 -------

-The source code for TransportDroidIL is available under the GPL license, as available in the COPYING file.
-TransportDroidIL is also available for purchase on the Android Market.
-You are free to compile the code and use it on your phone for free.
-While you are legally permitted to distribute the APK for free (or, hell, even sell it), I kindly ask that you don't do this.
-Consider it donationware with a tax on non-developers :)
+The source code for TransportDroidIL is available under the GPL license, as available in the `COPYING` file.
+TransportDroidIL is also available for free download.

 Some icons are from: http://glyphish.com (CC)
 Otherse are from: http://www.androidicons.com (CC)